-Jack volunteered to serve with the first AIF in August 1918, and with no known living relatives he named the Chief Protector of Aborigines, as his next of kin.
-Mr Bleakely also supplied permission for him to enlist.
+Norman volunteered to serve with the first AIF in August 1918, and with no known living relatives he named the Chief Protector of Aborigines, as his next of kin.
+Mr Bleakely also granted permission for him to enlist.

-Jack Norman left Brisbane on board HMAT Malta in October with several other Indigenous men assigned to the 6th General Reinforcements, bound for Egypt - including Charlie Smith, Albert Jones, Bob Roberts and Martin Blyth.
-During the journey Norman was admitted to the ships hospital suffering from Influenza, which commonly spread among troops in confined quarters.
+Norman left Brisbane on board HMAT Malta in October with several other Indigenous men assigned to the 6th General Reinforcements, bound for Egypt - including Charlie Smith, Albert Jones, Bob Roberts and Martin Blyth.
+During the journey Norman was admitted to the ships' hospital suffering from influenza, which commonly spread among troops in confined quarters.

 They arrived in the Suez 10 days after the armistice in Europe had been declared, but there was no thought of returning home.
-They trained for 4 weeks at the Moascar depot, after which Jack was assigned to D Field Troop and Bridging Train
+They trained for 4 weeks at the Moascar depot, after which Norman was assigned to D Field Troop and Bridging Train.

-Jack Norman was among 15 reinforcements that joined the troop on Christmas Day 1918 while they were encamped at Richon, Syria.
+Norman was among 15 reinforcements that joined this troop on Christmas Day 1918 while they were encamped at Richon, Syria.
 They were issued with Xmas comforts, showed their tent accommodation and made to feel 'at home'.